About virtual visits

 - WiFi (wireless network in-home or office)

-- Cellular Network: 5G recommended; 3G or 4G not recommended unless only option available
+- Cellular Network: 5G recommended; 3G or 4G not recommended unless the only option available

 To get ready for your virtual visit you will:

 - Download Zoom, a free, easy to download, and 100% privacy compliant software.

 - If you are using a mobile device or iPad/tablet, download myChart.

 - At the time of your visit, log in to your myDH portal, find the visit in your appointments list, click Details and then click Video Visit.
 This will place you in a virtual waiting room, where you will wait for your provider to connect with you and you will chat via video, just like you would in a Skype or FaceTime session.

 What if I don’t have a myDH portal?

-We strongly recommend you sign up for a myD-H account.
-With myD-H you can check in for your appointments in advance, request medication refills, access your medical record and billing information, and communicate with your Dartmouth-Hitchcock Health (D-HH) health care team.
+We strongly recommend you sign up for a myDH account.
+With myDH you can check-in for your appointments in advance, request medication refills, access your medical record and billing information, and communicate with your healthcare team.

 The process to create a myDH account is quick and easy.

 What if I don't have the right technology or internet connection?
 Is there a telephone office visit option?

-D-HH is committed to providing health care remotely whenever possible and clinically appropriate to keep patients and staff safe.
-Your provider may also be able to offer a telephone office visit option, if you are unable to connect by video.
+We are committed to providing healthcare remotely whenever possible and clinically appropriate to keep patients and staff safe.
+Your provider may also be able to offer a telephone office visit option if you are unable to connect by video.

 How do I get the software?

 As soon as your telemedicine appointment is scheduled by your provider’s office, instructions for downloading the software and connecting to your appointment will be available in your myDH account, along with the appointment notification and any other documentation that may be needed at the time of your appointment.

 If possible, you should download the software a day or two before your scheduled appointment.

 What if I have trouble or need assistance?